• Skip to primary navigation

 • You can add a pinch of turmeric powder as in store bought ones but I don't prefer doing so.

-• You can also add milk while mixing the maida dough but again shelf life is less.
+• You can also add milk while mixing the maida dough but shelf life will be less.

 Nutrition Facts